Business English News 31 – Crowdfunding

-In today’s Business English News lesson, we look at the potential of using drones for commercial purposes.
+In today’s Business English News lesson, we look at new methods of raising capital for startups.

 Download: Podcast MP3

-Welcome back to Business English Pod for today’s lesson on how to use “signposting” language to connect the different parts of a presentation in English.
+Welcome back to Business English Pod for today’s lesson on socializing at an office party.

 Listening Questions